Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jan 26, 2019

-Every time a jury trial starts the trial judge is responsible for reading all the pertinent jury instructions throughout the course of the trial.
-A lot of trial judges will start right from the beginning when the panel of jurors — fifty, sixty, seventy jurors — are brought into the courtroom and they'll start to read them the instructions.
+Every time a jury trial starts, the trial judge is responsible for reading all the pertinent jury instructions throughout the trial.
+A lot of trial judges will start right from the beginning when the panel of jurors — fifty, sixty, seventy jurors — are brought into the courtroom, and they'll start to read them the instructions.
 It's pretty much up to the trial court how they want to do that.

 They talk about fairness and they also describe what the process is for a jury trial.
 In other words, it's not one person against another person.
 It's the People of the State of California against a particular defendant who is charged with a certain crime or crimes in Los Angeles County.
 See related: How Are Jury Instructions Selected In Los Angeles Criminal Cases?

-So, the first thing they're going to do is, there's going to be what's called a Voir dire which is where the jury is selected.
+So, the first thing they're going to do is, there's going to be what's called a Voir dire, which is where the jury is selected.
 People are going to be asked questions.
-It's meant to try to find out who would be fair jurors on the case.
-It's a truth-finding process and part of that process is, we have to get jurors.
-There's going to be twelve jurors.
+It's meant to try to find out who would be fair jurors in the case.
+It's a truth-finding process, and part of that process is we have to get jurors.
+There are going to be twelve jurors.

 Opening Statement

 The judge will also talk about if there's going to be an opening statement.
 The People, since they have the burden, are going to go first.
-The defense can give an opening statement if they want to, but they don't have to because they don't have any responsibility — a criminal defendant — to put on evidence or to do anything and in the end, their attorney can argue, the People have not met their burden.
+The defense can give an opening statement if they want to.
+Still, they don't have to because they don't have any responsibility — a criminal defendant — to put on evidence or to do anything, and in the end, their attorney can argue that the People have not met their burden.
 They have not proved this case beyond a reasonable doubt, and therefore, the person should be found not guilty.

-That's one big thing I talk about in the beginning of the case.
-I want to make sure the jurors realize at the start of the case, they are to presume that this particular defendant is innocent.
-They're not to presume they're guilty just because they're being charged and because they had to get a lawyer.
-That' snot how the American justice system works.
+That's one big thing I talk about at the beginning of the case.
+I want to make sure the jurors realize at the start of the case; they are to presume that this particular defendant is innocent.
+They're not to presume they're guilty just because they're being charged and because they had to get a lawyer—that's not how the American justice system works.
 So, the presumption of innocence is a very important concept.

 Burden of Proof

-Then the judge is going to talk about — after the jury is picked and the opening statements are given — that the prosecutor who has the burden of proof, is going to start to put evidence on and the defense attorney will ask questions, and when it's all said and done, the prosecution will rest its case and then it will turn to the defense.
-The defense can either rest on the state of the evidence which means they're not going to put on any evidence, or the defendant can testify and the defense can put on witnesses if they so choose.
+Then the judge is going to talk about — after the jury is picked and the opening statements are given — that the prosecutor, who has the burden of proof, is going to start to put evidence on.
+The defense attorney will ask questions, and when it's all said and done, the prosecution will rest its case.
+Then, it will turn to the defense.
+The defense can either rest on the state of the evidence, which means they're not going to put on any evidence, or the defendant can testify, and the defense can put on witnesses if they so choose.

 When a defendant testifies at a criminal jury trial, that defendant has the right to testify or not testify.
-If they decide not to testify the jury is going to instructed that they're not to hold that against the defendant or take any type of a que from that, that the person must be hiding something, must be guilty simply because they're choosing to exercise their Constitutional rights and not to testify.
+If they decide not to testify, the jury is going to be instructed that they're not to hold that against the defendant or take any type of a quote from that, that the person must be hiding something, must be guilty simply because they're choosing to exercise their Constitutional rights and not to testify.

 Closing Arguments

-If they can't do that, then the judge will declare a mistrial and then it will be up to the People of the State of California whether they want to re-try this defendant or simply dismiss the case.
-The judge will also have the authority to dismiss the case if he or she believes the People are not going to be able to get a verdict and it's just a waste of time and energy re-trying a particular case.
+If they can't do that, the judge will declare a mistrial, and then it will be up to the People of the State of California whether they want to retry this defendant or simply dismiss the case.
+The judge will also have the authority to dismiss the case if he or she believes the People are not going to be able to get a verdict and that re-trying a particular case is just a waste of time and energy.

 Related Resources: